boopalaarul/how-blast-works/README.md

 ![Sandbox GIF](/demo_assets/sandbox.gif)

-This app has a React frontend, routing and middleware by Next.js, and a Flask API that runs a Python module implementing the sequence alignment algorithms.
-User input is supplied from the client to the Flask API by way of a Next.js server API.
+This app has a React frontend, routing and middleware by Next.js, and a Flask API running as a serverless function that runs a Python module implementing the sequence alignment algorithms.
 Presets are stored as static assets (JSON files in /public/json) and are fetched to render some of the elements on each page.

 ## Other Links